 An Important Detour: Data Governance and Stewardship

-Remember, your initial investment should not be in a visualization tool or suite but rather a modern analytics platform.
+Remember, your initial investment should not be in a visualization tool or suite but rather in a modern analytics platform.
 If you take this approach, you will significantly improve your opportunity to maximize ROI.
 Like any other asset of your enterprise, those well equipped to do so need to manage your data.

 In addition to the infrastructure investment, you will need to create a Data Governance and Stewardship (DG) organization.
 The scope and structure will vary by company, but the goal is the same: manage data assets to maximize value for the firm.

 DG warrants its own discussion, but I want to keep our focus on data visualization.
 However, it is essential to highlight DG’s significance since companies often view it as optional.
-I submit DG is a must.
+I submit that DG is a must.

 Data Visualization: Should You Buy, Build or Both?